How to Master Spanish Verbs Without the Overwhelm

 Now that we’ve named the problem, let’s define what “mastery” really means.

-I used to think mastery meant knowing every box; my brain filed that under “not happening.”
-When I aimed for “say it without pausing,” my Spanish suddenly felt usable.
+I used to think mastery meant knowing every box in the chart.
+My brain filed that under “not happening.”
+When I aimed for something smaller — say it without pausing — my Spanish suddenly felt usable.

-Your goal isn’t to “know a chart”—it’s to activate what you’ll say this week.
+You’re not trying to know a chart.
+You’re trying to activate what you’ll actually say this week.

 3) The 80/20 Focus (start where it counts)